NNPDF/nnpdf/doc/sphinx/source/tutorials/data-implementation.rst

 Things to watch out for:

 - Some data points may have asymmetric uncertainties.
 Your filter script should symmetrise these points by taking the average between the maximum and minimum uncertainties and shifting the central value accordingly.
+You can have a look at how other filter scripts do this or import the relevant functions from the scripts in ``nnpdf_data/nnpdf_data/filter_utils/``.
 - The units of implemented data should be *fb*.
 If your data is in a different unit, your filter script should convert it accordingly.

 Step 4: Classify the uncertainties